a-hakim/senangwebs-whiteboard/README.md

 # SenangWebs Whiteboard (SWW)

 A powerful, client-side JavaScript drawing library for creating digital whiteboards and vector drawings.
-Similar to Excalidraw but entirely self-contained with no external dependencies.
+Similar to Excalidraw but entirely self-contained with built-in FontAwesome icons and Markdown support - no external dependencies required.

 ## 🚀 Features